-16.1 - Check water
+16.1 - Check water pressure If the pressure inside the water circuit

 If the pressure inside the water circuit falls below the minimum pressure for the system, the appliance switches off and the display "N" as per Figure 16-1, shows Err 59 to indicate that it is necessary to restore the correct pressure.
 Because water heater is installed in an open loop system, you have to check for the net water pressure or for any pressure reducer upstream of the water supply circuit.
 When the pressure is restored the Err 59 will disappear.